Analysis of Key Voter Law Cases

 Voting Rights and the Constitution

-Voting rights date back to Article 1 of the Constitution.
-There have been several amendments since then to ensure equal voting rights for everyone.
-For instance, the 15th Amendment gave African Americans the right to vote while the 24th Amendment abolished poll taxes.
+There have been several constitutional amendments since then to ensure equal voting rights for citizens of the United States.
+For instance, the Fifteenth Amendment gave African Americans the right to vote regardless of race or previous condition of servitude while the 24th Amendment abolished poll taxes.

 Amendments to the 1965 Voting Rights Act

 The 1982 Amendment came after the Supreme Court decision in Mobile v.
 Bolden, 100 S.Ct.
 1490 (1980), where the Court held that plaintiffs must prove the state in question drafted the laws with the intent to discriminate against them based on their race.
-In response, Congress changed the law so that victims can prove violations by just showing that the law resulted in racial discrimination.
+In response, Congress changed the law so that victims could prove violations by just showing that the law resulted in racial discrimination.

 Shelby County v.
 Holder, 133 S.Ct.
 2612 (2013)